muesli/kmeans/README.md

 km, err := kmeans.NewWithOptions(0.05, false)
 ```

+The default setting for the delta threshold is 0.01 (1%).

 If you are working with two-dimensional data sets, kmeans can generate
 beautiful graphs (like the one above) for each iteration of the algorithm: